Last episode we met Toni Natalie and Catherine compiled the evidence for the A.G. of Albany.

 We see more footage of the men in the SOP meetings faulting the women left and right for stupid things.
 It’s relentless.
-It’s obvious, too that some of the men are enjoying the freedom to abuse this power they have been given.
+It’s obvious, too, that some of the men are enjoying the freedom to abuse this power they have been given.
 Bonnie says that while some men really got off on the power trip, for others, it was very uncomfortable and hard for them.

 Mark tells us that he can argue that he wasn’t one of the assholes, but he showed up for the groups anyway.
 He says that he talked to Keith about it.
 We hear a recorded phone call where Mark tells Keith that some of the women and men are feeling bad and a bit sad.
-Keith chides him (including any of the men who feel bad too) for not doing what is required to help people.
+Keith chides him (including any of the other men who feel bad, too) for not doing what is required to help people.
 Keith tells Mark that it’s weak and immature that they aren’t willing to do what is being asked of them.

 Mark explains that one of the ways that Keith was able to get his followers to participate in these bizarre experiments is by acting as if he didn’t want things to go wrong.
-He would say not to get lost in their roles, but then he would insist that they play the roles to the hilt.
+He would tell them to not get lost in their roles, but then he would insist that they play the roles to the hilt.
 He used the Stanford Prison Experiment as one example of what could go wrong and what not to do, but then he would have the same set up.
 Sarah thinks that in situations like SOP Complete, it was a chance for Keith to see just how much power he had over people and who he could manipulate.

 We see Keith tell the women that Level 10 of a SOP Complete forum would be something they couldn’t handle.
 For example, he says if a woman wears a tight shirt that shows off her breasts or whatever “all the guys will grab them.”
 Nobody listening to him objects to the insanity of this.
 “That’s a 10?” asks one woman.
 “That’s what happens to little boys,” says Keith.
 We see one woman in a meeting say that she realizes now that the young men who bullied her in high school were having the same hard time that she was.
 Wonderful.
 What growth to identify with one’s abusers.
 Ugh.

 Back in LA, Mark and Bonnie go to Catherine’s house.
 They greet her white fluffy dog Fuji.
 He’s really cute.
 Catherine tells the filmmakers of the time she spent the night at Bonnie and Mark’s house in Albany (this was obviously before they all knew that Nxivm was a cult).
 She saw a large dog bed next to Bonnie and Mark’s bed.
 She was confused, because she wasn’t aware they had a dog.
 Bonnie starts to crack up.
 “Who the fuck is sleeping on the floor?”
 Catherine wondered at the time.
 “It was my penance,” says Bonnie.
 Catherine and Bonnie continue to discuss the situation with Bonnie saying she was probably proud of herself for being so disciplined.
-Bonnie had spoken out against Mark and felt she deserved the punishment.
+Bonnie had spoken out against Mark and she felt she deserved the punishment.
 Catherine is cracking up at the absurdity of it as Bonnie explains the thinking behind it all.
 “I will remember not to become a part of this community,” jokes Catherine.
 Mark looks very upset.